 It is no wonder I love and write fiction for it is yet another way to explore — to journey.

-My current work-in-progress is a historical novel, Cut From the Earth.
+My current work-in-progress is an art-based historical novel, Cut From the Earth.
 It is a story of Portuguese tile and its surprising makers — The Great Lisbon Earthquake of 1755 — and the wisdom of nature to guide and heal.
 I adore eighteenth century history spanning the globe, and I have a deep passion for art-related historical fiction.
 I was co-owner and a business writer for Airspeed Skateparks LLC for 10 years.
 I have written freelance for trade journals, and fiction for literary publications American Athenaeum and Lalitamba.
 I write features for the Historical Novel Society and Historical Novel Review.

 Currently, I live along the southern coast of Brazil, beside patches of the once massive Atlantic Rain Forest, woodlands that used to run the length of the Brazilian coast.
 Today 5-7% of this great jungle, older than the Amazon, is still intact.
 Despite its reduced size and its listing as the second most endangered rain forest in the world, after Madagascar’s, the Brazilian Mata Atlantica can boast more indigenous tree species per hectare than any other forest in the world.

-And this is where I write from.
+And this is where I write, teach yoga and create from.

 Thank you for visiting my blog.